CALCampus - Science Courses Online. High School and College.

 3 semester credits

 SH310 is designed to meet the need for a college level inorganic chemistry experience, equivalent in topic content to a two-semester general chemistry course.
-It is an introductory survey course for students who have had high school chemistry or for students who need a systematic review of basic chemical concepts prior to taking further chemistry courses (e.g. organic chemistry).
+It is an introductory survey course for students who have had high school chemistry and for students who need a systematic review of basic chemical concepts prior to taking further chemistry courses (e.g. organic chemistry).
 Students are expected to have completed college algebra or an equivalent math course.
 Topics include: problem solving by dimensional analysis, atomic structure, bonding, stoichiometry, solution concentration expressions, nomenclature, chemical equilibrium and acid base theory, gas laws, intermolecular forces, chemical kinetics, electrochemistry, polymer chemistry, and nuclear chemistry.
-3 semester credits.
+Prerequisite: high school chemistry.

 Required Textbook.
 Available through the CALCampus Bookstore.